cocoaheadsbe/cocoaheadsbe.github.io/about.md

 <!-- ## What is CocoaHeads? -->

-[CocoaHeads](http://www.cocoaheads.org) is a group devoted to discussion of Apple's Cocoa and Cocoa Touch Frameworks for programming on MacOS X and iOS.
-During monthly meetings, members present on their projects and offer tutorials on various programming topics.
+[CocoaHeads](http://www.cocoaheads.org) is a group devoted to discussion of Apple's frameworks and tools for programming on macOS, iOS, watchOS and tvOS.
+During our meetings, members present on their projects and offer tutorials on various programming topics.

 ## History